bazelbuild/proposals/designs/2022-08-03-platforms-on-targets.md

 # Background

-Most Blaze targets, especially library targets, and inherently multi-platform: they are intended to be built and used on any type of target platform that a user may need to build them for.
+Most Bazel targets, especially library targets, and inherently multi-platform: they are intended to be built and used on any type of target platform that a user may need to build them for.
 Other targets, however, are inherently
 single-platform: